yusuken1121/Yusuke_Nagaoka_Portfolio/README.md

 - Multi-language support (Japanese and English).
 - Tabs navigation for experience, education, skills, and about sections.
 - Smooth animations and responsive design.

----

-Feel free to add more details or links to make the README even more professional!